Maxim-Mazurok/google-api-typings-generator/gapi.client.storage-v1/readme.md

 });

 /*
-Permanently deletes an empty bucket.
+Deletes an empty bucket.
+Deletions are permanent unless soft delete is enabled on the bucket.
 */
 await gapi.client.storage.buckets.delete({bucket: 'bucket'});